rossana87/Project_1/README.md

       gameOver()
 ```

-However, if the snake doesn’t hit the wall, I can move to the second part of the statement, which is the `else`.
+However, if the snake doesn’t hit the wall I can move to the second part of the statement, which is the `else`.
 I manipulated the DOM, decrementing the tail and removing the class of ‘snake’.
-Then, I used the method `pop()` for removing the tail from the end of the array and used the method `unshift()`, which adds the cell to the beginning of the array (the head).
-Then, I added the class of ‘snake’ to make it visible on screen.
+Then I used the method `pop()` for removing the tail from the end of the array and used the method `unshift()`, which adds the cell to the beginning of the array (the head).
+Then I added the class of ‘snake’ to make it visible on screen.

 ```js
 } else {